dp-betalock/DJITelloDrone-YOLOv8/README.md

 ## Troubleshooting
 ### GPU Check / Slow video feed problems
 Using GPU instead of CPU on this project is important for real-time video speed.
+Setting your GPU to performance mode also helps.
 To check if CUDA is available and that the GPU is being used, run this code:
 ```
 import torch
 # Check if CUDA is available